Typhoon Hagibis

-Typhoon Hagibis, known in Japan as Typhoon No.19 or the Reiwa 1 East Japan Typhoon (令和元年東日本台風, Reiwa Gannen Higashi-Nihon Taifū), was a large, extremely powerful and costly tropical cyclone that caused widespread destruction in Japan and one of the costliest typhoons on record.
+Typhoon Hagibis, (Note: The name Hagibis (Tagalog: hagibis, /tL/) was contributed by the Philippines and means "rapidity, swiftness" in Tagalog.) known in Japan as the Reiwa 1 East Japan Typhoon (令和元年東日本台風, Reiwa Gannen Higashi-Nihon Taifū), was an extremely large, powerful and costly tropical cyclone that caused widespread destruction in Japan and is one of the costliest typhoons on record.
 The nineteenth named storm, ninth typhoon, and third super typhoon of the 2019 Pacific typhoon season, it was the strongest typhoon to strike mainland Japan in decades, and one of the largest typhoons ever recorded, with a peak gale-force diameter of 825 nmi.
 The typhoon raised global media attention, as it greatly affected the 2019 Rugby World Cup being hosted by Japan.
 With a death toll of 139, Hagibis was also the deadliest typhoon to strike Japan since Typhoon Fran in 1976.

+Hagibis caused severe flooding and extreme weather that have caused serious problems.

-Hagibis developed from a tropical disturbance located a couple hundred miles north of the Marshall Islands on October 2, 2019.
-The Joint Typhoon Warning Center (JTWC) issued a red tropical cyclone formation alert—noting that the disturbance could undergo quick strengthening upon being identified as a tropical depression.
-On the next day, October 3, both the Japan Meteorological Agency (JMA) and the JTWC began issuing advisories on Tropical Depression 20W.
-Little change occurred as it travelled west toward the Mariana Islands over the next day, but on October 5, it began quickly organizing and early that day, the system was issued with the name Hagibis by the JMA, which means "speed" in Filipino.
+Hagibis developed from a tropical disturbance first monitored a couple hundred miles north of the Marshall Islands on October 2, 2019.
+The Joint Typhoon Warning Center (JTWC) and the Japan Meteorological Agency (JMA) began issuing advisories on Tropical Depression 20W.
+Little change occurred as it travelled west toward the Mariana Islands over the next day, but on October 5, it began quickly organizing and early that day, the system was issued with the name Hagibis by the JMA.
 Environmental conditions became extremely favourable for further development, and Hagibis underwent a period of explosive intensification on October 6, and became a Category 5-equivalent super typhoon in under 12 hours, the second such system of the 2019 season, before passing through the Northern Mariana Islands at peak intensity, with 10-minute sustained winds of 105 kn and a central pressure of 915 hPa.
-Land interaction did not affect Hagibis much, but as the system continued to move westward, it underwent an eyewall replacement cycle, leading to a decrease in intensity before reaching a second peak intensity.
-Travelling toward Japan, Hagibis encountered high vertical wind shear and its inner eyewall began to degrade, and the outer eyewalls rapidly eroded as its center began to be exposed.
+Shortly afterwards, it underwent an eyewall replacement cycle, weakening before reaching a second peak intensity on October 8.
+Traveling toward Japan, Hagibis encountered unfavorable conditions and steady weakening commenced.
 On October 12, Hagibis made landfall on Japan on the Izu Peninsula near Shizuoka and the Greater Tokyo Area.
-Due to increasing wind shear at 60 kn, its structure became torn apart as it sped at 34 kn north-northeast toward more hostile conditions.
-On October 13, Hagibis became an extratropical low and the JMA and JTWC issued their final advisories on the system, dissipating the next day as it was absorbed into a low to its northeast.
+By the next day, Hagibis became an extratropical low and the JMA and JTWC issued their final advisories on the system, dissipating on October 14 as it was absorbed into a low to its northeast.